Welcome to Kilfenora

-Kilfenora is a historic village located near the sea on the west coast of Ireland in County Clare.
+Kilfenora is a historic village located just off the Wild Atlantic Way on the west coast of Ireland in County Clare.

 A warm welcome awaits you in Kilfenora, in its local pubs and shops and at the Burren Centre and Tearooms.

 - It’s the smallest city in the world – because we have a cathedral (built 1189).
 We are called the City of the Crosses because of our unique array of ancient celtic crosses

 - One of the oldest music ensembles in the world was founded here in 1909 – the celebrated Kilfenora Céilí Band – still going strong

 - The pope is the bishop!
 (Read about that here)